NEST Hydrogen containment experiments for reactor safety (HYMERES)

 Ongoing

-The NEST HYMERES (Hydrogen containment experiments for reactor safety) project, led by Paul Scherrer Institute (PSI) in Switzerland, addresses safety relevant phenomena in containments during accidents.
-It offers hands-on training opportunites during the experimental test campaigns carried out at the PSI PANDA facility, one of the most advanced containment test facilities worldwide.
-In parallel, it also aims at developing exploratory research projects under the guidance of experts at participating organisations, in particular within the universities.
+The NEST HYMERES (Hydrogen Containment Experiments for Reactor Safety) project, spearheaded by the Paul Scherrer Institute (PSI) in Switzerland, focuses on studying safety-critical phenomena within containment structures during accidents.
+It provides hands-on training opportunities during experimental test campaigns conducted at the PSI PANDA facility, renowned as one of the most advanced containment test facilities globally.
+Simultaneously, the project aims to foster exploratory research initiatives under the mentorship of experts from participating organisations, with a particular emphasis on collaboration with universities.

 Background